All medication, no matter what kind and what illness they are designed to treat, will have side effects, both good and bad.

 2) Ejaculation and orgasm problems

-Certain drugs that are used to treat BPH and other prostate problems can cause men to suffer ejaculation problems and difficulty experiencing orgasms.
+Certain drugs that are used to treat BPH and other prostate problems can cause side effects such as ejaculation problems and difficulty experiencing orgasms.

 The drug Flomax can cause a condition called retrograde ejaculation, or dry orgasm.
 This is where the semen exits into the bladder rather than out of the penis.